marty-thane/marble/README.md

 - **Logging:** Many actions the script provides lack proper logging, leaving the user guessing about what is going on.
 It should be unified as much as possible.
-- **Multiple parts:** Separate frontend/backend parts of the script into separate files, making them easier to navigate.
-- **Order:** Actions should follow a logical order in case the user decides to go through all of them.
-May not be necessary once automatic mode is implemented.